HistoryPalette: Supporting Exploration and Reuse of Past Alternatives in Image Generation and Editing: User Studies of

 E1 stated that they edited their image by starting from the outside (\textit{e.g.}, background scenery) then gradually \textit{``went with the flow of generations"} to create the main subject, a house (Figure~\ref{fig:designer_1}).
 E1 frequently previewed past alternatives between generations as they went to see which alternative fit best (Figure~\ref{fig:interaction_log}).
 E1 noted they previewed and used past alternatives for key parts of the image (\textit{e.g.}, golf course, and house), as those were the generations that \textit{``took [him] longer in the selection process because a few alternatives would have looked good"}.
 For example, E1 was once between two ideas as they noticed that the modern house and palm trees they recently generated no longer fit with the casual style of a golf course they added earlier.
 To decide whether to revise the golf course or the house, E1 used \system{}'s position palette to view alternative golf courses.
 E1 liked one with a manicured look to match the modern house so they placed the golf course into the image.

 E2 first added a landscape to set the structure of the image (\textit{``where to put sea, sky, land?''}) then added a subject (house) and the surroundings (\textit{e.g.}, garden).
 E2 used the palettes towards the end of their process \textit{``to see if there were any objects that were better''} (\textit{e.g.}, paths, plants).
 For example, they picked a different path they decided against earlier, as it now looked best with their current version (Figure~\ref{fig:designer_2}).
-E2 then added newly generated elements to the image, including flowers and trees, and realized how yet a different path might be better suited to the updated surroundings, so they updated the path with yet another prior path.
+E2 then added newly generated elements to the image, including flowers and trees, and realized how yet a different path might go better with the updated surroundings, so they updated the path with a prior path alternative.
 Then they previewed and selected different flowers as they preferred the old flowers with the new path.

 E3 started by regenerating their background to create a beach scene and then reverted it to create a house because they wanted to keep the beach in the history to potentially revisit this design choice later.
 E3 noted that it was \textit{``hard to imagine what I want''} so they liked the idea of creating the project first and then playing with their past designs and recombining them.
 E3 frequently used live preview (487 times, Table~\ref{tab:designer_interactions}) to assess when any past designs might fit better according to their personal preference and then added preferred designs.
 At the end of the session, E3 decided to \textit{``move it all to the left''} increasing exploration as they attempted to rebuild the scene by reusing and recombining prior designs. \\